BaudouinBelpaire/IoT_platform/README.md

 Regarding the wiring between the bridge and the gateway (see figure below), it is worth noting that TX/RX shall be crossed and when loading the code onto the boards it is required to disconnect the wires to avoid interferences.</p>

 ### ESP8266 electrical wirings:
-The system has been designed to be assembled as shown in the following diagram for the different ESP8266 boards.
+The system has been implemented as shown in the following diagram for the different ESP8266 boards.

 <p align="center"><img src= "https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/Electrical_diagram.png" width="400"></p>